How to LEAD your Project's Purpose and People for the Best Outcomes

 External Stakeholders are those outside your organization such as regulatory bodies, suppliers, business partners, or customers.

-In INITIATE you clarify expectations of your stakeholders and document those in the charter.
+In INITIATE and RATIONALIZE you clarify expectations of your stakeholders and document those in the charter.

 A drawing of a car